 Tableau Bump Chart compares one Dimension against another Dimension using one of the Measure value.
-Bump Charts in Tableau will be very useful for exploring the changes in Rank over a time period or region etc.
+Bump Charts in Tableau is useful for exploring the changes in Rank over some time or region, etc.

 SELECT ProdSubCat.EnglishProductSubcategoryName, Tery.[SalesTerritoryCountry], Prod.EnglishProductName, Prod.Color, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.OrderDate FROM DimProductSubcategory AS ProdSubCat INNER JOIN DimProduct AS Prod ON ProdSubCat.ProductSubcategoryKey = Prod.ProductSubcategoryKey INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN [DimSalesTerritory] AS Tery ON Tery.[SalesTerritoryKey] = Fact.[SalesTerritoryKey]

 Create a Tableau Bump Chart

 Before we start creating a Bump Chart in Tableau, Let us create one calculated field to rank the Dimension members based on the Measure value.
-In order to do this, Please select the Create Calculated Field option from the Analysis Menu as shown below
+To do this, Please select the Create Calculated Field option from the Analysis Menu as shown below

 Once you select the Create Calculated Field option, a new window will be opened to write the Custom Expression.
 For now, we are using the Build-in function called INDEX() and named it as Rank as shown below

-From the above screenshot, you can observe that Rank field is ranking as first come first serve.
-It means, the First product is marked as Rank 1, second product as rank 2 and Last product is ranked as Rank 17.
-This is because By default, Rank filed is computing using the Table Across option.
+From the above screenshot, you see that the Rank field is ranking as first come first serve.
+It means the First product marked as Rank 1, the second product as rank 2, and the Last product ranked as Rank 17.
+Because by default, Rank filed is computing using the Table Across option.
 However, our intention was to Rank the Product Subcategory Name against Country Name using Sales Amount Measure

 Before we start changing the calculated field, Let us change the Mark type from Automatic to Line Chart as shown below

-In order to alter the table calculation of the Rank filed, Please click on the Rank filed on Column shelf and select the Edit Table Calculation.. option from the drop-down menu
+In order to alter the table calculation of the Rank filed, Please click on the Rank field on Column shelf and select the Edit Table Calculation.. option from the drop-down menu

-Once you select the Edit Table Calculation.. option, a new window will opened.
-From the below screenshot you can observe that Rank filed is calculating the rank using Table (Across) option.
-That’s why, the First product is marked as Rank 1, second product as rank 2 so forth.
+Once you choose the Edit Table Calculation.. option, a new window will open.
+From the below screenshot, you can observe that Rank filed is calculating the rank using Table (Across) option.
+That’s why the First product marked as Rank 1, the second product as rank 2 so forth.
 In this example, Our intention is to Rank the filed by Sales Amount.